Jimbomoso/LinuxServerConfig/README.md

 * Now open up your local terminal and change its permissions of the file by typing:

         chmod 600 theNameOfTheFileYouDownloaded

 chmod 600 changes the file's permissions to owner can read and write

 example:

-`chmod 600 LightSailDefaultPrivateKey-us-east-1.pem`
+        chmod 600 LightSailDefaultPrivateKey-us-east-1.pem

 ### 3) Connecting to your instance

 I recommend connecting to the instance using your terminal and avoiding LightSail's option to connect in LightSail, which opens up a SSH connection in your browser, altogether.

-So in your terminal type:
+* So in your terminal type:

-`ssh ubuntu@yourInstancesPublicIPAddress -p 22 -i ~/pathToYourPrivateKey`
+    ssh ubuntu@yourInstancesPublicIPAddress -p 22 -i ~/pathToYourPrivateKey

 example:

-`ssh ubuntu@5.190.145.76 -p 22 -i ~/Downloads/LightSailDefaultPrivateKey-us.east-1.pem`
+    ssh ubuntu@5.190.145.76 -p 22 -i ~/Downloads/LightSailDefaultPrivateKey-us.east-1.pem

 If you get any sort of error in the terminal check that you have the correct filename and path.
 If the error persists you can start over by deleting the instance.
+To do so:

-To do so go to your instance on the LightSail page, slick the elypsis button, select delete and confirm.
+* go to your instance on the LightSail page
+* click the elypsis button
+* select delete and confirm.

 At this point deleting the instance is no big deal.

 ### 4) Install updates